Lukabwe/Environment-Downscaling-statistique/README.md

-# Environment-Downscaling-statistique
+# Statdown
-Here we developpe R tools for Environment Statistical Downscaling
+Here is an R package for Environment Statistical Downscaling

+Install from GitHub :  devtools::install_github("Lukabwe/Statdown")